-Configuring DHCP L3 If the switch is configured to provide L3 DHCP Relay service use the IP Service > Relay Service DHCP > Relay page to configure L3 DHCP relay service for attached host devices.
-To configure L2 or L3 DHCP relay service refer to the CLI Reference Guide DHCP Relay settings of the CLI Reference Guide - specifically the command: ip dhcp 12/13 relay.
+Configuring DHCP If the switch is configured to provide L3 DHCP Relay service use the IP Service > L3 Relay Service DHCP > Relay page to configure L3 DHCP relay service for attached host devices.

 If L3 DHCP relay is enabled, and this switch sees a DHCP request broadcast, it inserts its own IP address into the request so that the DHCP server will know the subnet where the client is located.
 Then, the switch forwards the packet to the DHCP server.
-When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a

-DHCP response back to the DHCP relay agent (i.e., this switch).
+When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a DHCP response back to the DHCP relay agent (i.e., this switch).
 This switch then passes the DHCP response received from the server to the client.

-Figure 488: Layer 3 DHCP Relay Service
+Figure 453: Layer 3 DHCP Relay Service

-- ◆ You must specify the IP address for at least one active DHCP server.
+- You must specify the IP address for at least one active DHCP server.
 Otherwise, the switch's DHCP relay agent will not be able to forward client requests to a DHCP server.
-Up to five DHCP servers can be specified in order of preference. - If any of the specified DHCP server addresses are not located in the same network segment with this switch, specify the default router through which this switch can reach other IP subnetworks using the IP > Routing > Static Routes (Add) page (see "Configuring Static Routes" on page 723) or the IP > IPv6 Configuration (Configure Global) page (see "Configuring the IPv6 Default Gateway" on page 697). - ◆ DHCP relay configuration will be disabled if an active DHCP server is detected on the same network segment.
+Up to five DHCP servers can be specified in order of preference. - If any of the specified DHCP server addresses are not located in the same network segment with this switch, specify the default router through which this switch can reach other IP subnetworks using the IP > Routing > Static Routes (Add) page (see "Configuring Static Routes" on page 654) or the IP > IPv6 Configuration (Configure Global) page (see "Configuring the IPv6 Default Gateway" on page 597). - DHCP relay configuration will be disabled if an active DHCP server is detected on the same network segment.

-- ◆ VLAN ID ID of configured VLAN. - ◆ Server IP Address Addresses of DHCP servers or relay servers to be used by the switch's DHCP relay agent in order of preference. - ◆ Restart DHCP Relay Use this button to re-initialize DHCP relay service.
+- VLAN ID ID of configured VLAN. - Server IP Address Addresses of DHCP servers or relay servers to be used by the switch's DHCP relay agent in order of preference. - Restart DHCP Relay Use this button to re-initialize DHCP relay service.